Preparing for Brexit

 - working to address any risks posed by Brexit

-- looking at ways to maximise opportunities with the UK and EU.
+- looking at ways to maximise opportunities with the UK and EU, including through prospective discussions on a comprehensive and high quality Australia-United Kingdom Free Trade Agreement

 ‘No deal’ scenario

-You should consider how a ‘no deal’ scenario could affect you, and seek commercial and/or legal advice as necessary.
+You should consider how a ‘no deal’ scenario could affect you.
+Seek commercial and legal advice as necessary.

 On 18 January 2019, Australia and the UK signed two bilateral agreements: